DevishiSoni/Software-Design-Project/README.md

 ## Developer Notes
 *Our code still includes bugs that may hinder the ease-of-use of our program, and some functionalities like editing and deleting a location.
 However the major functionalities have been implemented.
 Please see the Project Board for further information.*

-*Complete deployment from the build file is functional, with an exception of certain constraints due to a lack of time to fix all the bugs.
-One of the biggest constraints is that the editing function does not work when running from the executable.*
+*Complete deployment from the .jar file is functional, with an exception of certain constraints due to a lack of time to fix all the bugs.
+One of the biggest constraints is that the editing function does not work when running from the .jar file.*

 ## Happy Touring!